The Backstreet Boys are the best selling boy band of all time.

 - *NSYNC: Originally derided for riding the coattails of the Backstreet Boys, they nonetheless proved themselves immensely popular.
 Their albums No Strings Attached and Celebrity hold the 1-2 spots for highest first week album sales in the US.
 Where Justin Timberlake got his start, if you don't count The Mickey Mouse Club.
 Ironically, his solo career has been more popular and critically loved than anything BSB or *NSYNC ever did.

-- They were also notable for their self-awareness regarding their public image and were amazingly good sports when it came to parodies, be it of themselves or boy bands in general.
-As noted below, Lance even invented his own parody.
+- They were also famous for their self-deprecating sense of humor and self-awareness regarding their public image.
+They embraced parodies, be it of themselves or boy bands and teen idols in general.
+As noted multiple times below, they even inspired and participated in some parodies and Lance even invented a parody of his own.

 - Boyzone: Irish boy band who took over from Take That after their split and were hugely successful in the UK.
-Stephen Gately of the group was the first member of a really successful boy band to come out as gay.
+Stephen Gately of the group was the first member of a really successful boy band to come out as gay, but sadly died at 33.

 - Westlife: Irish group founded by the same manager as Boyzone, Louis Walsh.
 Also co-managed by Simon Cowell.
 Took over from Boyzone as top UK boy band as they started to decline.
 Credited by non-fans with helping to end the 1990s UK boy band boom by being so sentimental and lacking in musical or lyrical edge or sexuality that they seemed to be designed more for the over-sixty demographic than the under-sixteen.